StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 2. You can also add optional configuration and filters:
     - **full_run_interval** - Optional.
 The time in seconds between a full AWS topology scan.
 Intermediate runs only fetch events.
     - **collection_interval** - The amount of time in seconds between each scan.
 Decreasing this value will not appreciably increase topology update speed.
     - **apis_to_run** - Optionally whitelist specific AWS services.
-It is not recommended to set this; instead rely on IAM permissions.
+It isn't recommended to set this; instead rely on IAM permissions.
     - **log_bucket_name** - The S3 bucket that the agent should read events from.
 This value should only be set in custom implementations.
     - **tags** - Optional.
 Can be used to apply specific tags to all reported data in StackState.